 - Takes 4 -5 times longer to get paid - 1 year or more (sometimes over 2 years).

 - Less likely to be successful (my success ratio of 70% vs almost 100% for resales) - and this is my number that I believe is much higher than "average" based on conversations I have had with respected sources.

-Are there tax considerations with assignments?
+Are there tax considerations for assignments?

+YES!
 When are there not tax considerations?

 HST is included in the Price for the assignment.
 Like a resale, assignments are priced with HST included.

 NOTE: DO NOT CONFUSE HST with HST REBATE.

 HST Rebate: I recommend an HST REBATE clause in Schedule "A" that clearly states that the new buyer (Assignee) accepts the responsibility for the HST rebate that forms part of the original purchase price.
 If the Assignee does anything after closing to disqualify themselves for this rebate it is their issue, not the Assignor or the Builder's issue.
 Assignees disqualify themselves for the HST REBATE by selling their units within one year of closing.
 The HST REBATE can be as high as $27,000 on a $450,000 condo!
 See Reports